intell-sci-comput/PTS/baselines/README.md

 6. **uDSR (unified Deep Symbolic Regression)**: A framework by Landajuela et al. that attempts to unify different aspects of deep symbolic regression into a cohesive approach.

 7. **SPL (Symbolic Physics Learner)**: A search-based approach by Sun et al. that employs Monte Carlo tree search techniques to discover governing equations in physical systems.

+8. **BMS (Bayesian Machine Scientist)**: A method by Guimerà et al. published in Science Advances that uses Bayesian inference to discover mathematical expressions from data, providing both accurate models and uncertainty quantification.

 ## Acknowledgments